-For interface element descriptions See "Shared interface elements and actions" on page 90.
+For interface element descriptions See "Shared interface elements and actions" on page 91.
 To learn more about Network Injector Appliance installation see "Network Injector Appliance installation" on page 42

-To learn more about Tactical Network Injector installation see "Tactical Network Injector installation" on page 49
+To learn more about Tactical Network Injector installation see "Tactical Network Injector installation" on page 49.

-To learn more on Network Injector data see "Network Injector data" below
+To learn more on Network Injector data see "Network Injector data" on the next page